 Understanding and Managing Feed Updates

-While creating or editing feed in Flow-Flow you can see two options responsible for the frequency and volume of posts loaded during update.
+While creating or editing a feed in Flow-Flow, you can see two options responsible for the frequency and volume of posts loaded during update.

 How it works

 - This setting determines how many new posts will be loaded (added) to the feed during an update.

 - Feed updates frequency is determined in options on the same screen.